Russian opposition leader charged amid crackdown fears

 Navalny, an anti-corruption blogger who organized street protests that have dented Putin’s authority, dismissed the charge as absurd and other opposition leaders accused Putin of using KGB-style tactics to try to silence his critics.

-The most charismatic of the protest leaders and potentially the biggest threat to Putin, Navalny also was barred from leaving the country in the latest of a series of moves against Putin’s opponents since he began his six-year term as president in May.
+The most charismatic of the protest leaders and potentially the biggest threat to Putin, he was also barred from leaving the country in the latest of a series of moves against Putin’s opponents since he began his six-year term as president in May.

 Russia’s federal Investigative Committee said Navalny, 36, had been accused of helping organize a plan to steal timber from a state firm called KirovLes, causing the government of the Kirov region to lose more than 16 million roubles ($497,000).
 The charges relate to 2009, when Navalny was advising the region’s governor.